sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 - fit to one input, test on others.

 #### todo
-- run on all represenatitve inputs
+- run on all representative inputs
 - plot speedups
 - fix matrix errors (same size)
 - with some fixed error, graph: perforated vs standard